Spring Mountain District AVA: Climate

 A typical summer afternoon on Spring Mountain is cool, sometimes with "waterfalls" of fog tumbling over the western ridge and down through the canyons of the district.
 Into the evening, the cool air settles to the valley floor creating a cover of fog and warm air is lifted to the higher elevations.
 Nighttime temperature rise from this effect.
 Mornings warm more quickly on Spring Mountain than on the valley floor as most of the district lies above the morning fog line.
 The overall effect of this is moderately warm peak daily temperatures and moderately warm nighttime temperatures which keeps sugar accumulation in the berry in pace with flavor development.

 The topography of the Spring Mountain District AVA also influences in the vineyards on the valley floor below it.
 While much of the Napa Valley depends on cooling from the San Pablo Bay, the vineyards in and around Saint Helena benefit from this second and direct source of coastal cooling that comes through the Spring Mountain District AVA.
 Also moderating summer temperatures in the appellation is the altitude of the vineyards; generally they are cooler at higher elevations.
 A final moderating influence is the district's predominantly eastern exposure which shades the district from the harsh afternoon sun.
 The topography influences climate over the entire year.
 Spring Mountain District AVA receives 10 in to 15 in more annual rainfall than the Napa Valley floor or the eastern slopes of the valley.
 Total precipitation can range as high as 70 in to 95 in in some of the wettest years.
+The USDA plant hardiness zone range is 9a to 9b.